-Exploring the hot springs of Hidden Valley and the fascinating Te Puia, Maori Cultural Centre.
+Exploring the hot springs of Hidden Valley and the fascinating Te Puia, Maori Cultural Centre

 Orakei Karoko (the Hidden Valley)

 We woke to a gloriously sunny day in Taupo and decided to head out early to make the most of the day.
-The plan was to make our way to Rotorua, some 40 miles away, where we would be stopping 2 nights.
+The plan was to make our way to Rotorua, some 40 miles away, where we would be stopping for 2 nights.
 During our stay in Taupo, we had picked up leaflets about a place called Orakei Karoko, or the Hidden Valley.
 This place is a bit off the beaten track (as hidden valleys usually are) and apparently had some interesting geothermal features.
-During our previous travels, we had been to some volcanically active places such as Iceland, Yellowstone Park and Hawaii so we had a good idea what to expect as far as geothermal things go.
+During our previous travels, we had been to some volcanically active places such as Iceland, Yellowstone Park and Hawaii so we had a good idea of what to expect as far as geothermal things go.
 What we did find was something very special.

 The good thing about arriving early was that we had the place to ourselves.
 There is a circular path that takes you past an array of limestone terraces, hot springs, geysers and fumaroles.
 The visitor centre sits on the opposite side of a very pretty lake from the trail and in the early morning sun, we had a spectacular display of rising steam coming from numerous places in the dense vegetation across from us.
 From the visitor centre, there is a boat which ferried us across to the trailhead.
 We headed up the trail which took us past some fast bubbling hot springs and a glorious limestone terrace.
 The forest rose around us made up of an assortment of trees, including some primordial looking tree ferns.
 We would not have been surprised to see a tyrannosaurus rex come crashing through the undergrowth towards us.
 It was a magical place to be on that sunny morning and we really enjoyed meandering our way along the trail.

 |Hours||9am with the last boat leaving for the thermal area at 3pm.|